 fill up before a player can join.

-For .NET Core and PCL this operation is only available in asynchronous form.
+For .NET Core this operation is only available in asynchronous form.
 Please refer to SearchGameSessionsAsync.

 public abstract SearchGameSessionsResponse SearchGameSessions( SearchGameSessionsRequest request )